-Course Questions/Email Policy: You will inevitably have questions during the course of the semester, and, due to the size of the class, I cannot respond individually to all of these.
+Course Questions/Email Policy: You will inevitably have questions during the course of the semester.
 If you have questions about course materials or course procedures, there are a variety of ways to get help that you can try before sending me a message:

 - 1. If you have general questions about the course material or procedures, check the course syllabus, Canvas page, and Canvas announcements. - 2.
-Ask me questions in-person after class or in help sessions, or ask a TA during your recitation section. - 3.
+Ask me questions in-person after class or in help sessions, or ask a TA during their help sessions. - 3.
 Use the Ticket out the Door poll question I will ask at the end of each lecture.
-Most of these will be answered anonymously in a weekly wrap-up announcement on Canvas. - 4.
-Ask your peers, either in person or using CampusWire (more details below).
+Most of these will be answered anonymously in a weekly wrap-up announcement on Canvas.